Starting a business in South Africa? You need to know about the Memorandum of Incorporation (MOI).

-A memorandum of incorporation or MOI is the document that regulates the affairs of a company.
+A memorandum of incorporation or MOI is a document that regulates the affairs of a company.
 The MOI is defined by the Companies Act as a document that sets out the rights, duties, and responsibilities of shareholders and directors of a company.
-It may restrict certain powers from the board of directors or protect minority shareholders.
+It may restrict certain powers of the board of directors or protect minority shareholders.
 It is an essential document that is submitted to CIPC upon the registration of the company.
-Such registration and submissions allow for both transparency and accountability as the relevant information of the registered company would then be easily accessible for verification purposes.
+Such registration and submissions allow for both transparency and accountability, as the relevant information of the registered company would then be easily accessible for verification purposes.

 - The company and each shareholder;